gigibirdy/diet_app/README.md

 <img src="./images/readme_image.png" alt="readme_img" align="center" width="400px"/>

 This is a simple nutrition calculator developed with LitElement, LitHTML, Redux and nutritionix API.
 This app supports natural language.
-User can get basic calories, fat, carb and protein info by entering keywords like "1 cup flour, 1 pinch of salt, and 1 cup butter".
+User can get basic calories, fat, carb and protein info by entering keywords like "1 cup flour" or "2 big mac".

 ## Getting Started